Superior National Forest: Fauna

 Fish species such as walleye, northern pike, smallmouth bass, lake trout, brook trout, rainbow trout, and brown trout can be found in abundance in the forest's waters.
-Larger wildlife species include northern woodlands white-tailed deer, western moose, Canadian lynx, eastern black bear, and eastern wolf packs.
+Larger wildlife species include northern woodlands white-tailed deer, western moose, Canadian lynx, eastern black bear, and Great Lakes wolf packs.
 Northern Minnesota has the largest population of gray wolves in the lower 48 states, with approximately 300-400 wolves within the boundaries of this forest.
 Ely's International Wolf Center protects all North American gray wolves from extinction.
 Located at the northern edge of the range of the hummingbird and near the southern edge of the range of the Canada jay, this forest has 163 nesting species of birds, the largest number of any national forest.
 Species include the bald eagle and other raptors, the ubiquitous common loon, and northern waterfowl.

 Recreation

 The Superior National Forest features a long segment of the 4,800-mile North Country National Scenic Trail from just south of Burntside Lake by Ely to just south of Temperance River State Park near Schroeder.
 This segment includes (from West to East) the Kekekabic Trail, Border Route Trail, and Superior Hiking Trail.

 The Superior National Forest maintains developed fee campgrounds with amenities like drinking water and garbage disposal, rustic campgrounds without drinking water or fees, and backcountry campsites with only a pit latrine and a fire grate, and no permits or fees.
 Additionally, dispersed camping is permitted anywhere on undeveloped public land without permit or fee.
 An exception is made for the designated wilderness of the Boundary Waters Canoe Area, which requires special permits for entrance.